SaiG18/MRI-Scan-Classifier/README.md

 tumor brain (score = 0.08487)
 ```

-Use an absolute file path for classifier and pictures because the script dos not support relative path (volume mounting).
+Use an absolute file path for classifier and pictures because the script dos not support relative path.

 # Credits